googleapis/google-cloud-python/packages/google-cloud-ndb/CONTRIBUTING.rst

 ############

 #. **Please sign one of the contributor license agreements below.**
+#. ``python-ndb`` is undergoing heavy development right now, so if you plan to
+   implement a feature, please create an issue to discuss your idea first.
+That way we can coordinate and avoid possibly duplicating ongoing work.
 #.
 Fork the repo, develop and test your code changes, add docs.
 #.
 Make sure that your commit messages clearly describe the changes.
 #.
 Send a pull request.
 (Please Read: `Faster Pull Request Reviews`_)